Slowlife01/Slowlife01/README.md

 # Hi there, I'm Slow 🙀

 - Primarily using [TypeScript](https://www.typescriptlang.org).
-- I’m currently learning [Elixir](https://elixir-lang.org) *for fun*, and working on pretty much nothing.
+- Working on pretty much nothing.
 - In love with [TypeScript](https://www.typescriptlang.org).
 - As you might already have noticed I'm pretty much into Korean culture.
 - Just incase you wanna know my IRL nickname, It is *Blue*.

-Sorry there isn't much to see here, most of my projects are closed source.

 ## The ways to contact me..?
 ###### Not sure why would you contact me, but sure whatever.